YatsenkoMyroslav/EmergencyMonitoring/README.md

 # EmergencyMonitoring
-Repository for studying project which simula
+Repository for studying project which simulates work of emergency monitoring app